Knowledge of Fitting Auxiliary Locks and Security Devices _Electrical & Mechanical_

 Common errors to avoid in your coursework

-• Misconception: High-voltage systems in hybrid/electric vehicles are safe to work on once the ignition is off.
-Correction: High-voltage capacitors can retain a dangerous charge for minutes after shutdown.
-Always follow manufacturer isolation procedures and use a voltage tester to confirm zero voltage before touching any orange cables.
+- Misconception: High-voltage systems are safe once the ignition is off.
+Correction: High-voltage capacitors in inverters and converters can retain a lethal charge for minutes after shutdown.
+Always follow manufacturer's isolation procedures and wait the specified discharge time.

 Frequently Asked Questions